elamaran619/amazon-quicksight-user-guide/doc_source/adding-drill-downs.md

 Use the following procedure to add drill\-down levels to a visual\.

-1. On the analysis page, choose the visual you want to add drill\-downs to\.
+1. On the analysis page, choose the visual that you want to add drill\-downs to\.
 **Note**
 You can't add drill\-downs to pivot tables\.